Rosuav/authdemo/README.md

 Tagged commits show useful states from which to further develop or demonstrate.

 * Basic page structure with no authentication.
 There are two pages: an index route and a second page.
 Anyone may freely browse both pages.
+[Tag: no-auth]
 * Very simple authentication.
 The home page is public, but the second page needs HTTP Basic Auth.
 There is no "sign up" page, but a separate script allows an admin to authenticate additional users.